ezralazuardy/orb/README.md

 Orb.with(this).observe(observer)
 ```

+Orb observer will be called each time Orb is detecting network changes in the device.
+The observe function also gives you an **OrbResponse** that hold the network state information, so that you can interact with it.

-Since Orb is lifecycle-aware, you don't need worry about memory leak, all already handled by Orb.
+Please note that Orb will observing the network asynchronously.
+It's mean that Orb will **not** blocking your main thread, resulting in hang and stuttering effect on Android screen.
+And Orb is also lifecycle-aware.
+You don't need to worry about memory leak, all already handled by Orb.
 You just need to focus on functionality of your app, and let Orb do all the network monitoring stuff.
 Isn't that awesome? 😍️️

 #### The OrbResponse
 The observe method will return an **OrbResponse** object (accessible by keyword **it** by default) when each time Orb detecting a change in device network state.
 This object hold some properties as follows: